tarantool/doc/doc/book/box/data_model.rst

 For example, ``1`` or ``0`` can be used in some contexts to refer to the first field of a tuple.

-The number of tuples in space is unlimited.
+The number of tuples in a space is unlimited.

 Tuples in Tarantool are stored as
 `MsgPack <https://en.wikipedia.org/wiki/MessagePack>`_ arrays.